nTh0rn/rust-pseudokude/README.md

 <!-- ABOUT -->
 ## About
 Psuedokude is a dynamic sudoku solver that can solve boards of any size up to a `u16`.
-Psuedokude solves using stack-based backtracking as well as possibility analysis.
-An in-depth article discussing all the algorithms involved is coming soon to [my website](https://nthorn.com).
+Psuedokude solves using stack-based backtracking as well as candidate analysis.

+Read an in-depth analysis of this project [here](https://www.nthorn.com/articles/pseudokude).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>